yantong1775/groundx-on-prem/progress/progress.md

 # Progress

+# 02/19

+1. Fix the corrputed safetensor -> turns out to be insufficient disk space
+2. Pods still not available -> gpu memory is not enough -> cpu memory is also not enough after changing the gpu memory size

+### TODO
+t4 GPU doesn't support bfloat16. not sure how to fix this.

 # 02/18

 1. Change Tolerations for summary_inference and rank_inference to nvidia.com/gpu = present.
 To fix the pod unschedulerable error.